Multiple patterning: EUV Multipatterning

 At pitches of ~30 nm or less, the illumination is also restricted to extremely low pupil fills below 20%, which causes a significant portion of the EUV source power to be unused.
 This lowers the throughput considerably.

 Hence, multiple patterning for EUV at wider design rules is presently a practical consideration for both yield and throughput reasons.

+In 2025, it was revealed that random 36 nm via patterns required EUV double patterning to avoid excessive doses, yet DUV double patterning would have been sufficient.